Shivan5h/Minor2/README.md

 - complaint_hash

 ## 🔒 No API Keys Required
-All analysis is performed locally using NLP libraries — no OpenAI or paid APIs involved.
+All analysis is performed locally using NLP libraries — no paid APIs of LLM models involved.

 ---